Ultimate Mortal Kombat 3 is a 2D fighting game developed and released by Midway on November 1995 for arcades.

 In order to free up space on the game's memory, the screens detailing the game's story, as well as all of the biographies and picture endings for the original characters, have been removed.
-The game's story is no different from Mortal Kombat 3, involving Outworld Emperor Shao Kahn's invasion of Earthrealm.
+Regardless, the game's story is no different from Mortal Kombat 3 (involving Outworld emperor Shao Kahn's invasion of Earthrealm).

 Ultimate Mortal Kombat 3 is built off of Mortal Kombat 3 and retains most of its gameplay mechanics.
-There are six attack buttons: High Punch, High Kick, Low Punch, Low Kick, Block, and Run.
+There are four attack buttons (High Punch, High Kick, Low Punch, and Low Kick) and dedicated Block and Run buttons.
 Players have a "Run Meter", which limits their ability to run forward, and "chain combos", in which players can perform pre-programmed combos (by linking normal attacks together) that ends with an attack that sends the opponent flying.
 The combos are known for not necessarily requiring the user to be 100% accurate on the timing of the button presses, allowing the player to basically press all the buttons in the combo quickly and the combo would essentially play itself out.
 Each character has new special moves, chain combos, and gameplay balances.

 Fatalities, Friendships, Babalities, Mercy, and Animalities return from Mortal Kombat 3.
 However, the Super Nintendo and Sega Genesis versions sacrificed Mercy and Animalities for a new type of finishing move: Brutalities.
 Brutalities are long, complex combo strings that, when performed successfully, end with the victim exploding into a shower of blood and body parts.
 Brutalities require the player to enter the first ten button presses in the combo, and the game takes over from there, depicting the character beating the other character faster and faster until they explode.